drivet/website/content/blog/food/jaffa-cakes.md

 date: 2013-07-30 03:08:15
 modified: 2015-05-16 01:52:58.078096
-tags: baking
+tags: baking,jaffa-cakes,recipes
-title: "Jaffa Cakes for North Americans: an Odyssey"
+title: Jaffa Cakes for North Americans: an Odyssey

 Evelyn and I found a polish bakery in Point St Charles.
 One of the things we saw (aside from the actual pastries) were packages of [Jaffa cakes][1] for